 been drawing and painting as a fine artist since 1984, pretty much off the radar of the art world.

 the 2013 series I have found the right balance of line weight, color, composition, scale, message and subject.

 The sources of inspiration are wide ranging: evolution, predation in nature, Ray Harryhausen, extinction, my cats, the

 Asian girl, the love of the Asian girl, my victory over depression and brush with suicide, my razor sharp wit, and good

 old fashioned light and shadow.

-lot of fun and the final result is often unexpected.
+storage rack and mess with them.
+This has been a lot of fun and the final result is often unexpected.

-and I've been drawing his Cyclops from "The Seventh Voyage of Sinbad"
+Harryhausen has always been the man for me, and I've been drawing his Cyclops from "The Seventh Voyage of Sinbad"

-large paintings at once in a maze-like arrangement of movable walls that best suits my creative process.
-Since
+the freedom to work on 30 large paintings at once in a maze-like arrangement of movable walls.
+This best suits my creative

-is now my friend.
+a new liberating surface, where gravity is now my friend.